Master’s Application Materials List

 Attention applicants from international institutions

 • Official (notarized) English translations are mandatory for academic records and transcripts not originally published in English.
-A certified translation of the diploma certificate must also be forwarded if the transcript does not include the date of graduation and the type of degree awarded.
+A certified translation of the diploma certificate must also be uploaded or provided if the transcript does not include the date of graduation and the type of degree awarded.

 • For WES or ECE evaluations: Submit your official transcripts/diplomas directly to WES or ECE, not Yale.
 Do not have institutions send transcripts if using one of the listed services.

-• The reports must be mailed directly to the Office of Admission by WES, rather than by you or another third party.
+• If sending an official report, it must be mailed directly to the Office of Admission by WES, rather than by you or another third party.
 Any report not sent by WES will not be considered an official document.
+If uploading a copy of the report, please upload it directly into the application.

 Important Note: If admitted, you must submit any outstanding official or certified transcripts for all registered coursework from each college or university you have attended before enrolling at Yale School of the Environment.
 All offers of admission are conditional upon receiving and verifying official/final documents.